 The jockstrap is perfect for active pursuits, if the wearer is comfortable with having the glutes exposed, and for more-intimate activities.
 For example, see the range available at Jack Adams.

-There is a niche yet devoted segment of guys that like to wear a bodysuit or a singlet.
+There is a niche yet devoted segment of guys that like to wear a wrestling singlet or bodysuit (aka jumpsuit).
 Read more about the singlet in a separate blog article.

 Like the jockstrap, the glutes are more exposed with a thong.
 The exception is that the backside of the briefs are removed (G-Strings even less), leaving a thinner portion of fabric in the back-center of the garment.
 In August 2020, Box Menswear entered the men’s lingerie category with a new g-string.